 Do I need to take the math placement test?

 First and foremost, talk to an advisor in your major about which math classes you will need for your degree.
 They can help you navigate the math placement process.

 - You do not need to take the math placement assessment in order to register for MATH 1101, MATH 1102, or STAT 1222.
 (Again, check with your advisor to see if these courses are a fit for your degree.)

-- You do not need to take the math placement assessment if you have sent an official copy of your SAT or ACT scores to the University.
+- You do not need to take the math placement assessment if you have sent an official copy of your SAT or ACT scores to the University (click here for instructions for sending your SAT scores) (click here for instructions for sending your ACT scores).
 Your math level will be assigned based on your test scores.
 You may still take the assessment though if you wish to improve your math level.

 - You may not need to take the math placement assessment if you have AP credit or transferable math credit from another institution.
 In this case, you will not be assigned a math placement level, but your college credits can serve as prerequisites for courses in the same sequence.

 - You should take the placement assessment if you have not been assigned a math placement level based on your official SAT/ACT scores, do not have the correct transferable math credit, intend only to register for courses that do not require a placement level, or wish to increase your math level.